DisCEdge: Distributed Context Management for Large Language Models at the Edge: Discussion

+From an implementation perspective, DisCEdge is designed to complement existing single-node KV cache optimizers (e.g., vLLM~\cite{kwon2023efficient}, SGLang~\cite{zheng2024sglang}) rather than compete directly against them.
+While migrating or sharing the internal KV cache of the LLM~\cite{gao2025rethinking, yu2025stateful} avoids re-processing tokens, it introduces a critical trade-off in distributed environments.
+KV caches are massive, particularly for large models and long sessions, and replicating them across edge nodes would incur prohibitive network bandwidth overhead.
+Therefore, DisCEdge purposely replicates the much smaller pre-tokenized context, making on-the-fly KV cache recomputation at new edge nodes preferable to transferring and storing large cache replicas.

-Finally, our prototype does not implement an explicit eviction policy for context data, as our experiments focused on a single, finite session.
-For long-running applications, managing KV-store growth is important.
-Future work could explore cache eviction strategies, such as Least Recently Used (LRU) or session-based timeouts, within the Context Manager to control storage overhead.
+Finally, our prototype does not implement an explicit eviction policy beyond TTL and client's signal.
+For long-running applications, future work could explore cache eviction strategies, such as Least Recently Used (LRU) or session-based timeouts, to control storage overhead.